Providing a high-quality Criminal billing service tailored to your requirements.

 Our Criminal Billing Services Include:

 We are able to claim for criminal legal aid work done in the Crown Court on your behalf under the graduated fee schemes.
 Our experience and knowledge of the Criminal justice system allows us to ensure the maximum cost of recovery.
+Our understanding of the system ensures we can respond immeditaley with the changes to fee schemes to ensure our clients are able to bill for every element of work.
+The 2020 changes introduce the ability to make more Special Preparation claims for PPE and reviewing Unused Material.

 With the advent of digital working, we are now able to submit claims in a way that complies with the Criminal Cases Unit’s assessment process.